a-patel/LiteXCache/README.md

 # LiteXCache
+LiteXCache is a caching library that contains basic usages and some advanced usages of caching which can help us to handle caching more easier!
 Provide Cache service for any type of application (Asp.Net Core, .Net Standard 2.x).
-Having a default implementation to wrap the MemoryCache.
+Having a default implementation to wrap the MemoryCache and Redis Cache.

 ## Add a dependency